adelenelai/myblog/_posts/2023-09-03-reflections-software.md

 In most cases, writing software is not the same as doing research because the way I see it, code itself is not the intended product of research.
 Rather, it's our attempt to answer the research question that is important, with programming as a means of getting there.

-So, let's move fast and break things :D
+So, let's Move Fast and Break Things :D

 (And as usual, there's an XKCD for that.)